Joseph F. Cullman Jr. Institute for Patient Care

 Some of the important initiatives directed by the Cullman Institute to improve the experience of our patients and their families include:

-- Ambassador Program: The Mount Sinai Hospital Ambassador Program is a volunteer program that involves welcoming patients, families and visitors as they enter the Medical Center and assisting them through the many buildings and hallways that comprise Mount Sinai to their destination.
+- Ambassador Program: The Mount Sinai Hospital Ambassador Program is a volunteer program that involves welcoming patients, families and visitors as they enter The Mount Sinai Hospital and assisting them through the many buildings and hallways that comprise Mount Sinai to their destination.

 - The Communicate with Care Program: Communicate with Care is designed to improve communication and interactions between caregivers and patients and among team members.
 The emphasis is on compassionate communication that demonstrates care and respect to the patient, family and team members.